diwei77chen/currency_pair/README.md

 Open a new terminal window, change the directory to this project:

-1. Install the dependencies.
+1. Install the dependencies:

-   npm install
+   `npm install`

-2. Start the app.
+2. Start the app:

-   npm start
+   `npm start`

 # Design Guide